CoderNived/house-escape/README.md

-this a simple unity game made with basic animation and C# programming language
+this a simple unity game made with basic animation and C# programming language.
+You need to download unity engine to play this game